 - Dips: Pairing this salad with a heartier dip such as warm goat cheese or spinach artichoke is always a winner!

-- Platters: Marinated Italian vegetable platters (crudité) or a platter of various Italian meats and cheeses (charcuterie) would make for a wonderful al fresco dinner!
+- Platters: Marinated Italian vegetable platters (crudité) or a platter of various Italian or deli meats and cheeses (charcuterie) would make for a wonderful al fresco dinner!

 - Soups: Soup and salad is a classic combination for a reason!
 Tomato basil soup is my personal favorite pairing!

 - Subs: Want to keep things simple?
 Pair it with a hearty Italian or meatball sub!